The best way to prevent disease is to prevent tick bites

 Remove the tick.

-Try to remove the tick as soon as you discover it, as it takes at least 24-36 hours for a tick to transmit the bacteria to you.
+Try to remove the tick as soon as you discover it because prompt removal can prevent Lyme disease.
+It can take 36 hours for a tick to transmit the bacteria that causes Lyme disease to you.

 Safely remove ticks